Urinary casts are tiny tube-shaped particles that can be found when urine is examined under the microscope during a test

 Why the Test is Performed

-Your doctor may order this test to see if your kidneys are working properly.
-It may also be ordered to check for certain conditions such as kidney infections,
+Your provider may order this test to see if your kidneys are working properly.
+It may also be ordered to check for certain conditions, such as:

 Abnormal results may include:

-are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome
+- Fatty casts are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome.